 Whether it is working with youth or adults, the Responsible Sex Education Institute has a variety of programming options that meet our communities’ needs from individual lesson to evidence based curricula.
 Our programs align with national and state sexual health standards and laws.
 A leader in the sex education field, the Institute ensures its programs empower participants with the knowledge and skills to make responsible decisions with regard to their sexual health.
 The Institute is committed to comprehensive sex education which supports sexual abstinence, while also providing information about birth control, sexually transmitted infections (STIs), healthy relationships, consent, and more!

 - The Institute may ask for payment and/or mileage, which helps to cover our costs and includes an expert speaker, all presentation materials, as well as external condoms, internal condoms, and dental dams for participants (by request).

 Available Direct Ed Programming

-The Responsible Sex Education Institute offers developmentally appropriate and medically-accurate individual lessons that use innovative technology and supports students in the development of 21st Century Skill.
+The Responsible Sex Education Institute offers developmentally appropriate and medically accurate individual lessons that use innovative technology and supports students in the development of 21st Century Skills.
 We have all these topics available virtually through a live or asynchronous format.